Teen Autism » Siblings

 Sometimes I feel a lot like Silly Putty, trying to stretch to accommodate all of the elements of my life.
 But I think that the hardest part for me, besides my sons’ father living far away, is being pulled in two directions trying to meet the needs of both of my boys.
 I feel like I’m just stretching and stretching.
 Most of the time, I can keep stretching, and I do.
 But sometimes, too many things that require my attention happen at once, and I reach a breaking point.

 Take last weekend, for example.
-Nearly all day Saturday was spent doing Nigel’s Boy Scout event with recycling Christmas trees.
+Nearly all day Saturday was spent doing Neil’s Boy Scout event with recycling Christmas trees.
 We got home from that, I made dinner, cleaned up after dinner, and started doing some work that was due for a client.
-I figured I could finish it by Sunday afternoon before heading out to the animal shelter to do the weekly volunteer work that Nigel needs for a Scout requirement.
+I figured I could finish it by Sunday afternoon before heading out to the animal shelter to do the weekly volunteer work that Neil needs for a Scout requirement.
 Then we’d get home, I’d make dinner, fill out some paperwork that needed to be done, and that would be the end of the weekend.
 No down time.
 I felt really stretched.

-So I was sitting at my computer, working on some spreadsheets, and Aidan walked in to ask me to take him to the mall tomorrow so that he could trade in some old video games and get a new one.
+So I was sitting at my computer, working on some spreadsheets, and Adam walked in to ask me to take him to the mall tomorrow so that he could trade in some old video games and get a new one.
 I sighed, trying to avoid snapping.
 I felt like I was being pulled apart too fast.
 I started to complain about how busy I was, being gone all day at the Scout thing and having work to do, and the animal shelter tomorrow, and more work, and . . .
-Aidan’s face fell.
+Adam’s face fell.
 He started to walk away.

 “Wait, honey,” I said.
 “I’ll be able to fit it in.
-We’ll go right after Nigel and I get back from the animal shelter.
+We’ll go right after Neil and I get back from the animal shelter.
 And after the mall, we’ll go out to dinner, okay?”

 “Okay.
 Thanks, Mom,” he said, his face brightening some.

 And I’m so glad that I stretched myself a little more.
 It’s often a huge challenge doing this on my own, but it’s worth it to keep stretching.
-It’s worth it to make sure Aidan knows that he’s also my priority.
+It’s worth it to make sure Adam knows that he’s also my priority.
 Fortunately, I’m a lot like Silly Putty.
 When it snaps, you can easily connect the two ends together again.

 Sibling Needs